moshibilpk/React-Native-Expense-Tracker-Interview-Task/README.md

 - Show title, amount, date and type.
 - Add a way to navigate here from the Home screen (e.g., tab, button).

-#### Edit/Delete Transactions
+#### Delete Transactions

-- Allow users to edit or delete existing transactions.
+- Allow users to delete existing transactions.
 - Update local storage after any changes.

 ---